casper-network/docs/source/docs/casper/developers/dapps/setup-nctl.md

 **Important Note:**

 The following commands need to be executed within the Bash shell.
-While MacOS and some Linux distributions utilize Zsh by default, they also include Bash.
+While MacOS and some Linux distributions use Zsh by default, they also include Bash.
 To ensure proper execution of the subsequent commands, switching to Bash is recommended.
-If the command does not work, please refer to the Bash documentaiton on how to install it on your system.
+If the command does not work, please refer to the Bash documentation on how to install it on your system.

 **Step 5.** Switching to Bash Shell:

-Simply type the following command in your terminal and press Enter.
+Type the following command in your terminal:

 Instructions for MacOS and Linux: